DragonRidersUnite/book/src/02-player-movement.md

   args.state.player_y -= 10
 end
 ```
 Then we check for vertical movement.
-We add to `player_y` to move up, decrease it to move down.
+We add to `player_y` to move up and decrease it to move down.

 What if we wanted our dragon to move faster though?
 We could change those four instances of `10` to be `12` and see how that feels, sure.
 But that's annoying to update it all over.
 Let's make use of a variable!
 We'll call it `speed`: